 With approximately 160 seats, OCC’s Science Lecture Hall hosts large lectures for the College’s science departments.
 The facility also is available for special events throughout the year, such as guest speakers on campus, and staff training.

-Special Programs and Services provides support services for students with disabilities, including academic counseling, vocational counseling, and priority registration.
-Students with physical, learning and psychological disabilities choose Orange Coast College for its accessible campus and the many services available through Special Programs and Services.
+Accessibility Resource Center (ARC) provides support services for students with disabilities, including academic counseling, vocational counseling, and priority registration.
+Students with physical, learning and psychological disabilities choose Orange Coast College for its accessible campus and the many services available through the Accessibility Resource Center.

 OCC’s Technology Annex is the home of the College’s Aviation Science pilot training program, and hosts several technology and consumer science classes on campus.
 The Aviation Lounge can be found here, where aviation students can practice their skills on one of the College’s two new flight simulators, or relax and study with classmates.